desicochrane/blogger/src/posts/2018-03-08-fibonacci.md

 }
 ```

-In our implementation you can see that in order to adhere to our interface we used a helper function which takes a cache as an argument.
-We then check this cache before performing any recursive calls and we cache our results after each addition.
+In this implementation notice we use a helper function `FibCachedHelper` which takes an additional argument, in this case a map to act as our cache.
+This is a common pattern when refactoring recursive functions, we create auxiliary helper functions so that our main function can adhere to its original api and not affect its callers.

+The only difference between `FibCachedHelper` and `FibNaive` is that it maintains a cache.
+Before performing a recursive call it first checks this cache to see if the computation has been done already, and right before returning a value it saves its computation to this cache.

 When I now run the benchmarks I get: